 I don’t know what you’ve heard or believed about who Jesus was.
 A moral teacher, maybe.
 A religious fanatic.
 A fictional character from a story made up hundreds of years ago.

 This is what I believe to be true: Jesus Christ is God.
-He created man to be in perfect community with him.
+He created man & woman (as equals) to be in perfect community with him.
 Life on earth was meant to be enjoyed in the presence of an awesome, loving God.
-But man rebelled.
+But humanity rebelled.
 Adam and Eve, and ultimately every human since, committed cosmic treason.
 In other words, my sin separates me from God.
 He is holy, perfect, righteous.
 My sin, my cosmic treason, deserves eternal damnation.
 That means hell.
 A literal hell, where the greatest punishment will be spending an eternity completely separated from the one Person our human hearts were created to adore: God.

-Here’s the mind-blowing, awesome remedy to my cosmic treason, to the world’s wicked state: Jesus Christ came to earth to live the perfect life I never could and to die the horrific death that my sins deserved.
+Here’s the mind-blowing, awesome remedy to my cosmic treason & to the world’s wicked state: Jesus Christ came to earth to live the perfect life I never could and to die the horrific death that my sins deserved.
 By His death, He gives life.
 Through His resurrection, He offers hope.

 Here’s how I know my worth: God created me.
+On purpose.
 More than that, He cares about me as His creation.
 And by believing that Jesus Christ’s death and resurrection are the only remedy to my sin problem, to my separation from God, He gives me eternal life.
 He fills that hole in my heart.
 He looks at all the ugliness of my wounded sinner’s heart and says, “I love you and I will heal you.”
 In Jesus, I have everything.
 I am not without hope.

 While Jesus was on earth, he said, “Come to me all who are weary and bearing heavy burdens and I will give you rest” (Matthew 11:28).
 The burden of guilt, shame, and regret that I was trapped under: Jesus Christ came to take that burden off of my shoulders and, in exchange, give my soul rest.
 I would still be that hopeless 20-something if not for Jesus Christ.